Co-ordinated Land Use Planning Review

 777 Bay Street, Suite 425 (4th floor)

 Please note that the deadline for providing feedback has been extended to October 31, 2016.

 Notice Regarding Collection of Information

 Any collection of personal information for the Co-ordinated Land Use Planning Review is in accordance with subsection 39(2) of the Freedom of Information and Protection of Privacy Act.

 It is collected under the authority of the legislation establishing the four plans for the purpose of obtaining input on revisions to the plans.

-If you have questions about the collection, use, and disclosure of this information, please contact the Ministry of Municipal Affairs and Housing Senior Information and Privacy Advisor, 777 Bay Street, Toronto, Ontario, M5G 2E5, 416-585-7094.
+If you have questions about the collection, use, and disclosure of this information, please contact the Ministry of Municipal Affairs, Senior Information and Privacy Advisor, 777 Bay Street, Toronto, Ontario, M5G 2E5, 416-585-7094.

 Organizations and Businesses:

 Comments or submissions made on behalf of an organization or business may be shared or disclosed.
 By submitting comments you are deemed to consent to the sharing of information contained in the comments and your business contact information.
 Business contact information is the name, title and contact information of anyone submitting comments in a business, professional or official capacity.

 Personal contact information will be used only to contact you and will not be shared.
 Please be aware that any comments provided may be shared or disclosed once personal information is removed.
 Personal information includes your name, home address and personal e-mail address.